el-bob-o/FFXIAddons-1/GearSwap/libs/MasterGear/README.md

 ## //gs mastergear slipget (jobs:csv)

 Gets all gear that is stored on slips for jobs specified.
 If no jobs specified, will use current job.
 Requires PorterPacker to be loaded.

+## //gs mastergear moveslipgear

+Moves slips to storage bags and slip gear to wardrobes.

 # Limitations
 - No support for items with the same name (e.g 2x Varar Ring +1).
 Need to edit the json and add in the bag info yourself.